 - In the U.S., territory sales reps work as individual contributors

-- Sales reps have a fixed base salary and a target-based variable compensation (commission).
+- Sales reps have a fixed base salary and a target-based variable compensation (commission/incentives).
 Base salary is based on the market benchmark, geographical location, employee experience and other influencing factors.

 - The commission payout is generally quarterly, whereas the fixed salary is paid monthly.